Dr. Utz Kador LL.M.

 Astrid studied law at the University of Innsbruck, Austria and the University of Alcalá de Henares, Spain.
-After passing the exam for the recognition of her degree in Spain at the University of Granada, she worked from 2000 to 2010 for an international law firm in Málaga, Spain.
+After passing the exam for recognition of her degree in Spain at the University of Granada, she worked from 2000 to 2010 for an international law firm in Málaga, Spain.
 During these years she was regularly engaged with trade mark matters.

 Dr. Alexander Racz

-In our firm, Alexander deals with all kinds of patent cases, from prosecution to opposition and appeal cases.
+At our firm, Alexander deals with all kinds of patent cases, from prosecution to opposition and appeal cases.
 He also handles infringement cases and FTO studies.

 Dr. Otto Berngruber

 is a chemist and has been admitted as a German and European patent attorney since 1976.
 For our office, Otto deals principally with patent matters in the field of chemistry, biochemistry, pharmaceutics and mechanics.
 In addition, he has a long experience in dealing with trade mark matters.

 Otto speaks German, is fluent in English and speaks some Spanish.

 is a qualified Lawyer and admitted to the Professional Association of Lawyers of Alicante (Ilustre Colegio Provincial de Abogados de Alicante).
 At university she specialized in civil law.
 Mrs. López looks after our Alicante office.